 “Regardless of your current soil texture, structure or tilth,” Joe says, “you can change what you already have.”
 He calls the process a soil makeover.

 Joe is a longtime organic gardener and advocate for environmentally conscious living.
 He took time out from work and his Atlanta-area garden to join me on my public radio show and podcast to talk soil—the basis of the food web of all life.
-Listen in now (it’s the November 24, 2014 show), or read along, or both.
+The transcript of the November 24, 2014 show follows:

 soil-building q&a with joe lamp’l